 Melissa Chimera is a conservationist and Honolulu native of Lebanese and Filipino ancestry.
 Her work investigates species extinction, globalization and human migration and has been exhibited worldwide, with solo shows such as Migrant at the Honolulu Museum of Art and Agents of Change at the Hui No‘eau Visual Arts Center, Maui.
 Her most recent project as artist and curator is The Far Shore: Navigating Homelands for the Arab American National Museum.
 The exhibition of contemporary art and poetry concerns a highly politicized issue–Arab immigration to America–viewed through the lens of the personal and familial.
 She is the recipient of the Catherine E. B. Cox Award and has been named as a finalist for the 2019 Lange-Taylor Prize, Duke University Documentary Studies.
 She keeps a studio on Hawai‘i Island where she lives with her husband and son.

-Ryane Nicole Granados is a Los Angeles native and she earned her MFA in Creative Writing from Antioch University, Los Angeles.
+Ryane Nicole Granados is a Los Angeles native who earned her MFA in creative writing from Antioch University, Los Angeles.
 Her work has been featured in various publications including The Manifest-Station, Forth Magazine, The Nervous Breakdown, Scary Mommy, The Atticus Review, and LA Parent Magazine.
-As an alum of Voices of Our Nation Arts Foundation, Bread Loaf Writer’s Conference in Sicily, and the Community of Writers at Squaw Valley, she is best described as a writer, professor and devoted wife and mom who laughs loud and hard, even in the most challenging of circumstances.
+She is an alum of Voices of Our Nation Arts Foundation, Bread Loaf Writer’s Conference in Sicily, and the Community of Writers at Squaw Valley.
 Her storytelling has been showcased in the national stage production Expressing Motherhood and KPCC’s live series Unheard LA.

 Gerda Govine Ituarte is the author of four poetry collections: Poetry Within Reach in Unexpected Places (2018), Future Awakes in Mouth of NOW (2016), Alterations |Thread Light Through Eye of Storm (2015), and Oh, Where is My Candle Hat?
 (2012).
 She established the Pasadena Rose Poets in 2016.
 In February 2017 she instituted poetry reading at Pasadena city council meetings.
 Her poetry has been featured in exhibits at Art Produce, Avenue 50 Studio, California Center for the Arts Museum, El Gatito Gallery, New Americans Museum, The Front Gallery, and Vromans.
 Her work is included in the Altadena Poetry Review, Coiled Serpent, Dryland Arts and Letters, Journal of Modern Poetry, Ms. Aligned, and Spectrum.
 Selected readings include Avenue 50 Studio, Beyond Baroque, Huntington Gardens, LitFest Pasadena, Pasadena Museum of Contemporary Art, The Last Bookstore, and The World Stage.
 She resides with Luis Ituarte, her artist husband, at El Rancho Alegre (Artist Dreamland) in Jamul, California.